Your eligibility for a financial aid award can be determined:

 - Computer Purchase (one-time during academic program)

-- Expenses for books & supplies, or Special Projects related to your program (that are in excess of the amount already assumed in the standard COA budget).
+- Expenses for books & supplies, or Special Projects related to your program (that are in excess of the amount already assumed in the standard COA)

 The Budget Appeal process is available beginning in July.
-Documentation to substantiate your budget revision request is required and must be submitted with the Budget Revision Appeal.
+Documentation to substantiate your budget revision request is required and must be submitted with the Cost of Attendance Adjustment Request form.

 Budget Appeals result in increased loan eligibility only (Direct Unsubsidized, Direct Graduate PLUS, and/or Private Loans).